thudfactor/thudfactor/src/pages/about.md

 ## Me, elsewhere

 * [ElfinJohn](https://elfinjohn.com) is my portfolio site.
 It’s not been updated in awhile, really, because it covers a lot of my “working at an agency” life.
 I now live the “B2B SAAS” life, which makes for a lot fewer pretty pictures.
 * [FilmHydra](https://www.filmhydra.com) is my movie blog.
 Remember, I said I came from the humanities?
-Every so often I feel the need to write something about a movie I watched, and I do it over there.
-Good examples are [this review on _Carnival of Souls_](https://www.filmhydra.com/movies/1960/carnival-of-souls/) and [_Dracula vs Frankenstein_](https://www.filmhydra.com/movies/1970/dracula-vs-frankenstein/)
+Every so often I feel the need to write something about a movie, and that’s the place.
+My recent favorites are [this review on _Carnival of Souls_](https://www.filmhydra.com/movies/1960/carnival-of-souls/) and [_Dracula vs Frankenstein_](https://www.filmhydra.com/movies/1970/dracula-vs-frankenstein/)
 * You can also follow me on [Letterboxd](https://letterboxd.com/thudfactor/), a movie-focused social media site, but [Mastodon](https://horrorhub.club/@thudfactor) is my social media of choice.
 * Like that very first newspaper web site, _Thudfactor_ is built using a scripting toolkit with only static pages pushed up to the web host.
 You can read more about that on my [Using page](/using).
 For a more up-to-date sense of what’s going through my head, you can check out the [Now page](/now).